Ardill, Saskatchewan

 Ardill is a hamlet in RM of Lake Johnston No. 102, Saskatchewan, Canada.
 Listed as a designated place by Statistics Canada, the hamlet had a listed population of 0 in the Canada 2006 Census.

 All that currently remains is the bar which was issued liquor licence #1.
 Ardill is located between Assiniboia and Moose Jaw, south of Old Wives Lake and at the northern end of Lake of the Rivers.

 Demographics

-Ardill, like so many other small communities throughout Saskatchewan, has struggled to maintain a population resulting in a ghost town with no population.
-Previously, Ardill was incorporated under village status, but was restructured as a hamlet under the jurisdiction of the Rural municipality of Lake Johnston.
+Ardill, like so many other small communities throughout Saskatchewan, has struggled to maintain a sturdy population, resulting in a ghost town with no population.

+Previously, Ardill was incorporated under village status, but on December 31, 1972, it was restructured as a hamlet under the jurisdiction of the Rural Municipality of Lake Johnston No. 102.

 In 2001, Ardill had a population of 0, the same as in 1996.
 The village had a land area of 0 km2.

 Infrastructure

 The former Saskatchewan Transportation Company provided intercity bus service to Ardill.